trshant-sugoi/stackedit/drafts/2018-12-05-web-compontents.md

 New blog post on web componentsWeb components are a way to define custom HTML elements.
 These are reusable and since, they can be all custom JavaScript, can be shared as an  npm package.
 Now we have a few concepts to understand here:
- 1. **Document fragment**: This is the part of the HTML that never shows up rendered on the screen.
-This is where the templates will lie before they are used.
+ 1. **Document fragment**: The individual templates of the different components will reside as Document fragments.
  2. **Shadow Dom**: This is the part of HTML that never will render on the screen.
 Document fragments will be in this.
 As a developer, thats all we will need to know.
  3. **JavaScript web component APIs**.
 This link will be explain this much better than I ever will [^atGoogle].